viso-ontology/viso-ontology/README.md

 viso-ontology
 =============

-The current VISO Visualization Ontology.
-Statements from the legacy VISO ontology are moved here as needed by the VISO users.
+The current [Visualization Ontology](http://purl.org/viso/) (VISO).
+Statements from the [legacy VISO ontology](https://github.com/viso-ontology/legacy-ontologies) are moved here as needed by the VISO users.

 For details look into our [WIKI pages](https://github.com/viso-ontology/viso-ontology/wiki).